rage/programming-23/data/part-12/4-regular-expressions.md

 Logan Shaw           WPG   3 +  2 =   5
 </pre>

-komento: **0**
+command: **0**

 </sample-output>

-Kolmannen pisteen saa seuraavilla toiminnoilla:

-- n eniten pistettä saanutta pelaajaa
-  - jos kahden pelaajan pistemäärä on sama, ratkaisee maalimäärä
-- n eniten maaleja (_goals_) tehnyttä pelaajaa
-  - jos kahden pelaajan maalimäärä on sama, järjestysksen ratkaisee se kummalla on vähemmän otteluja (_games_)

-Toiminnallisuus on seuraava:
+## Most successful players

+These two functionalities will grant you the third exercise point:

+- list of `n` players who've scored the most points
+  - if two players have the same score, whichever has scored the higher number of goals comes first
+- list of `n` players who've scored the most goals
+  - if two players have the same number of goals, whichever has played the lower number of games comes first

+Your application should now work as follows:

 <sample-output>

-tiedosto: **osa.json**
-luettiin 14 pelaajan tiedot

-komennot:
+file name: **partial.json**
+read the data for 14 players

+commands:
-0 lopeta
+0 quit
-1 hae pelaaja
+1 search for player
-2 joukkueet
+2 teams
-3 maat
+3 countries
-4 joukkueen pelaajat
-5 maan pelaajat
+4 players in team
+5 players from country
-6 eniten pisteitä
+6 most points
-7 eniten maaleja
+7 most goals

-komento: **6**
+command: **6**
-kuinka monta: **2**
+how many: **2**
 <pre>
 Jakub Vrana          WSH  25 + 27 =  52
 Jared McCann         PIT  14 + 21 =  35
 </pre>

-komento: **6**
+command: **6**
-kuinka monta: **5**
+how many: **5**

 <pre>
 Jakub Vrana          WSH  25 + 27 =  52